-Eighteen months ago the Commissioner of Human Services brought together representatives of 34 separate interest groups to begin negotiating a plan for the future direction of the state regional treatment centers.
-Membership included representatives of mental health consumer, family, provider organizations, communities, and representatives of employees working in the regional treatment centers.
+Eighteen months ago the Commissioner of the Department of Human Services assembled representatives of 34 separate interest groups to begin negotiating a plan for the future direction of the state RTCs.
+Membership included representatives of mental health consumers, families, provider organizations, communities, and representatives of employees working in the RTCs.
 A consensus proposal was reached in March, 1989, and brought to the 1989 Legislature for action.

-The proposal restated the role of the RTCs and a modified plan was approved.
-Because inpatient psychiatric care is one component in the array of mental health services available statewide, RTCs will continue to provide such services to residents of their service areas.
-Inpatient active psychiatric treatment will continue at Anoka, Brainerd, Fergus Falls, Moose Lake, St. Peter and Willmar.
-Expansion of these facilities will occur in conjunction with the Comprehensive Mental Health Act.
+The proposal restated the role of the RTCs and a modified restructuring plan was approved.
+Inpatient active psychiatric treatment will continue to be one of the components in Minnesota's array of mental health services.
+RTCs will continue to provide treatment to residents in their service areas.
+Inpatient active psychiatric treatment for adults will continue to be located at Anoka, Brainerd, Fergus Falls, Moose Lake, St. Peter and Willmar.
+Inpatient active psychiatric treatment for children/adolescents will continue at Brainerd and Willmar until adequate state-operated programs are developed off campus.
+Any expansion of these facilities may be considered only after a thorough analysis of need and in conjunction with a comprehensive mental health plan.